Programs of Study

 - Bachelor of Science (B.S.) degree is offered in Criminal Justice and Psychology.

-Two degrees and four majors are offered by the School of Science, Technology and Mathematics:
+Two degrees and six majors are offered by the School of Science, Technology, and Mathematics:

 - Bachelor of Science (B.S.) with majors in Biology, Chemistry, and Mathematics is administered by the School of Science, Technology, and Mathematics (optional Secondary Teacher Education Certification in each major).

-- Bachelor of Applied Science with a major in Scientific Technology (Chemistry Concentration or Information Technology Concentration).
+- Bachelor of Applied Science (B.A.S.) with a major in Scientific Technology, Chemistry Concentration.

 The completion of these programs of study normally requires four years of full-time study.
 Program curricula and other requirements are listed in other sections of the catalog.